dat-ecosystem-archive/docs/how-dat-works.md

 Note this is about Dat 1.0 and later.
 For historical info about earlier incarnations of Dat (Alpha, Beta) check out [this post](http://dat-data.com/blog/2016-01-19-brief-history-of-dat).

-When someone starts downloading data with Dat, here's what happens:
+When someone starts downloading data with the [Dat command-line tool](https://github.com/maxogden/dat), here's what happens:

 ## Phase one: Source discovery